influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### PreVistaSupport

-(Deprecated.
-Necessary features on Windows Vista and newer are checked dynamically)
+(Deprecated in 1.7; Necessary features on Windows Vista and newer are checked dynamically)

 Bool, if set to `true`, the plugin will use the localized PerfCounter interface that has been present since before Vista for backwards compatibility.